How to Make a Bread Poultice

 - Fork to mash

 Place the bread in a bowl.
 You can break the bread into pieces if you prefer.
-Pour the milk or water over the bread, just enough to moisten the bread.
-Mash the bread into the liquid with a fork until it's thoroughly incorporated and moistened.
+Then, pour the milk or water over the bread, just enough to moisten the bread.
+Next, mash the bread into the liquid with a fork until it's thoroughly incorporated and moistened.
 You can use your hands if you want to.

 Use as much poultice as needed to cover the affected area.
 Secure the poultice to the skin with a bandage.
 Wear for 8-12 hours (overnight works well).
 Clean the area and repeat daily until desired results are reached.

 You can also add essential oils or fresh herbs to your poultice.
 Some people like to add lavender or tea tree oil to help kill any infection in the skin.

 Read: Top 4 Uses for a Bread Poultice